The 2017 Boxed Share Online Application is available HERE. Please know there is a 3% convenience fee for credit card payments.

 We are always looking for new Boxed Share host sites.
 If you live in eastern Pennsylvania or New Jersey and have an interest in hosting, please contact our office to speak to our office manager.

-During our 2017 application processing season (between December 2016 to whenever we sell out for 2017, usually some time in August), you would choose the site from which to pick up a Boxed Share on our Application.
+During our 2017 application processing season (between December 2016 to whenever we sell out for 2017), you would choose the site from which to pick up a Boxed Share on our Application.
 Please keep in mind you may not alternate with other locations throughout the course of the season.
 For example, if you chose to pick up your box in Summit throughout the spring and fall, but want to switch to picking up in Moorestown throughout the summer, we are not able to accommodate you.
 However, occasionally you may pick up share at the Pennington or Chesterfield farm in lieu of picking up your Delivered Boxed Share, provided you call or email in advance.
 Delivered Boxed Share members may not cancel their box delivery in person at the farm.

 Also included in your Delivered Boxed Share fee are weekly pick-your-own privileges to the pick-your-own crops at either the Pennington or Chesterfield farm (you will be assigned one of these PYO farms depending on which Boxed Share site you choose, download the PYO location chart HERE).
 Please download your Boxed Share Handbook to determine which farm you would visit.
 The This Week’s Distribution and PYO lists page of our website lets you know what’s available for pick-your-own harvesting from week to week, and is updated a minimum of three days a week.
 We will occasionally harvest some of the pick-your-own crops for you, such as strawberries, hot peppers and green beans, and include them in your box.
 However, please try to set aside a few days each season to visit the farm to do you own pick-your-own harvesting, since nothing compares to the freshness of a fresh-picked strawberry or snap pea!
 Many of our members tell us that the CSA membership is still a good value even if they don’t partake in PYO harvesting.